Stateware/Dav3i/doc/FrontEndTestPlan.md

 1. What happens when you do multiple settings changes at one time?

+2. What happens when you select countries after changing the settings?

 ## 4.3 : Normal Operations Tests

+1. What happens if a user changes settings multiple times in one session?

+2. What happens when a user changes their settings from the default and then refreshes Dav3i?
+Do those changes stay or are they resetted to the default?

+3. What happens if a valid timespan is changed to a valid year, applied, and then changed to an invalid year and applied?

 ## 4.4 : Pathological Tests